-The Create Space Time Cube By Aggregating Points tool summarizes point datasets into a netCDF data structure by aggregating the points into space-time bins that form a cube.
-Each bin within the cube contains a count of the number of points that occurred at the bin location for the time-step interval specified.
-Additionally, the cube may contain one or more Summary Fields with statistics for those fields in each bin.
+The Create Space Time Cube By Aggregating Points and Create Space Time Cube From Defined Locations tools structure and summarize datasets into a netCDF data format by creating space-time bins that form what can be though of as a cube.
+Each bin within the cube contains a count of the number of events that occurred at the bin location for the time-step interval specified.
+Additionally, the cube may contain one or more Summary Fields or Variables with statistics for those fields in each bin.

-The data stored in the space-time netCDF cube can be visualized in either two or three dimensions using the visualization tools in the Utilities toolset.
-To visualize the space-time cube in 3D, you must use either ArcGlobe or ArcGIS Pro.
-For optimal 3D visualization, ArcGIS Pro is recommended.
-Visualization of the cube is useful for several reasons.
+The data stored in the space-time netCDF cube can be visualized in either two or three dimensions using the visualization tools located in the Utilities toolset.
+The space-time cube can be visualized and explored in three dimensions in a 3D scene.
+Visualization of the cube is useful for several reasons:

 - It can help you understand the structure of the space-time cube and how the process of aggregation into the cube works.